Freshman Requirements & Process

 - Applicants should self-report their highest scores to date in their application while their official test scores are being processed and sent to Stanford.

 - Applicants must submit all SAT scores and all ACT scores directly from the testing agencies.
 The only exceptions are tests taken for the purpose of talent programs in middle or junior high school (for example, Johns Hopkins Center for Talented Youth and Duke University's Talent Identification Program).
 These test scores do not have to be sent to Stanford.

 - Stanford recognizes that the ACT charges a fee for each score report.
-If the cost associated with the submission of all ACT scores presents a financial hardship, you may simply send one score report and self-report the remainder of your ACT scores.
+If you are applying with a fee waiver and the cost associated with the submission of all ACT scores presents a financial hardship, you may simply send one score report and self-report the remainder of your ACT scores in your application.
 All official scores will be required if you are offered admission.

 Superscoring Test Results

-- For the ACT, we will focus on the highest Composite and the highest Combined English/Writing scores from all test sittings.
-We will also consider individual subscores.
+- For the ACT, we will review all subscores and will focus on the highest Composite and the highest English and writing scores from all test sittings.

 Late Test Scores